 (v) Clock Speed: Clock speed is the speed at which the processor performs its most basic operations.
 It is measured in megahertz, which is a million cycles per second.

-2009 - May [1] (b) (ii)
+2009 - May [1] (b) Explain each of the following:

 (ii) MMX: MMX is the abbreviated form for Multimedia Extensions.
 These are set of instructions built in to the CPU to improve the performance of multimedia and graphic applications games.